 What Is Stone Masonry?

-Stone-masonry being stronger, durable, and weather-resistant, when compared with brick masonry, is used in the construction of piers, docks, dams lighthouse, and other marine structures.
+Being stronger, durable, and weather-resistant, stone masonry when compared with brick stone masonry, is used in the construction of piers, docks, dams, lighthouses, and other marine structures.

 Types of Stone Masonry